 This article describes how use existing git repositories with your Saturn Cloud resources.
 Saturn Cloud resources have the ability to connect to git repositories which can load the code at resource startup.
 This document first covers setting up SSH credentials then goes into adding git repositories to Saturn Cloud and finally adding those to resources.
 When the document refers to git hosts it means services like GitHub, Bitbucket, and GitLab which host git repositories for you.

 Manually configuring gitThis article discusses the Saturn Cloud built-in git functionality.
-If you so choose you could alternatively set up git yourself by having a resource startup script clone a git repo, or by manually using the terminal within an Jupyter or RStudio server to do so.
+If you so choose you could alternatively set up git yourself by having a resource startup script clone a git repo, or by manually using the terminal within an Jupyter or R server to do so.
 The Saturn Cloud built-in functionality has a number of conveniences and no drawbacks compared to manually setting up git yourself, so we recommend you try it.

 Set up git SSH Keys

 Saturn Cloud supports using SSH keys as a protocol to connect to git repositories, which requires a public key and private key pair shared with Saturn Cloud and your git host.
-So the first step is sharing the right keys.
+So the first step is setting up the right keys.
 Thankfully, Saturn Cloud will automatically generate a public/private key pair for you by default, but you can change it as needed.

-After you have a key pair, take the SSH public key and add it to your git Host to create the secure connection.
+After you have a key pair, copy the SSH public key and add it to your git Host to create the secure connection.
 Refer to your git host for how to do this (for example, here are the directions for GitHub).

 There are several adjustments you can make for the SSH key: